 William Hubbard works at the FDA for 27 years and now urges greater funding for it.

-Mr. WILLIAM HUBBARD (Senior Adviser, Coalition for Stronger Food and Drugs Administration): Well, there's certainly been a huge upswing in food ingredient imports from developing countries in the last, say, decade.
+WILLIAM HUBBARD: Well, there's certainly been a huge upswing in food ingredient imports from developing countries in the last, say, decade.
 And there's no evidence that any of those imports have been grossly dangerous, although FDA does occasionally stop them.
 But the real issue in my view is that FDA can look at so little that problem foods could be slipping through.

 INSKEEP: Is it just pet food that comes from some place like China?